Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Budget

 Funerals are ultimately for the living.
 Naturally, you want to honor your loved one’s wishes to the best of your ability.
-You should also consider what type of disposition and memorial feels meaningful and authentic for everyone involved.
-Would you find it more comforting to have a traditional funeral with your loved one’s casket present?
-Or would you feel comforted with a simple memorial followed by drinks at your loved one’s favorite bar?
-There are no right or wrong answers.
+You should also consider what type of memorial feels meaningful and authentic for everyone involved.
+Your choices will guide you as you compare funeral plans and find a provider that meets your emotional and financial needs.

 Think about: